Engage Your Audience with Perfect Speech Writing

 Choosing a Topic

-In this scenario, you’re familiar with the topic that you’re invited to introduce your business.
+In this scenario, you’re familiar with the topic that you’re invited to provide a overview of your business.
 But you’ve only 10 minutes to speak about it.
 Therefore, it’s crucial to keep your speech short and focused.

 You can create a list of strengths of your food business.
 Discuss challenges and how you overcome them.
 You will get 10 minutes, so use these minutes to highlight unique factors that help your eatery stand out.